the-drunk-coder/ruffbox-synth/README.md

 but there's no inlets, outlets or anything that you could freely connect.
 If you want new sounds, as of now you'd have to implement them yourself.

-This also might lead to constraints that seem odd, like, the only available samplerate being 44100.
-That's what I work in all the time, so I never put any priority on making more samplerates available.

-The philosophy is to determine as much as possible at compile-time, using const generics.
+The philosophy is to determine as much as possible (such as blocksize and channel numbers) at compile-time, using const generics.